 CreateDBInstanceReadReplica call from the API.

-A DB subnet defines the regions for a multi-AZ RDS setup.
+A DB subnet defines the subnets for a multi-AZ RDS setup; it is best practice to set one up in subnets in multiple regions.
 The high level steps to create a DB subnet are as follows:

 Presto, you have a multi-AZ DB subnet!